cognitedata/inso-bootstrap-cli/README.md

 # InSo Bootstrap CLI

-## Scope of Work

-Disclaimer:
-> The repository name is prefixed with `inso-`, marking this solution as provided by Cognite Industry Solution (InSo) team, but is not an official supported CLI / GitHub Action from Cognite with product-grade SLOs.
+> **NOTE:** The Cognite Industry Solution (InSo) team provides the inso-bootstrap CLI as-is.
+It is not an officially supported Cognite CLI with product-grade SLOs.

-Purpose:

-- Providing a configuration driven bootstrap of CDF Groups, Datasets, RAW Databases with data-separation on sources, use-case and user-input level.
-- Aiming for **DAY1**:
-  - the initial-setup phase: your first configuration of a new CDF Project
-- Support for **DAY2**:
-  - the operational phase: running maintenance and change-management against your scaled (multiple) CDF Projects
+Use the **inso-bootstrap CLI** to configure and bootstrap a new Cognite Data Fusion (CDF) project with CDF groups, datasets, and RAW databases.
+The CLI separates data by sources, use-cases, and user-input levels.
+You can also use the CLI to maintain existing CDF projects.

 ## Table of Content

 <!-- @import "[TOC]" {cmd="toc" depthFrom=1 depthTo=6 orderedList=false} -->

 <!-- code_chunk_output -->